enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 ### `EE214`: Schema contains the following enums and entities with the same name

 All enum and entity definitions must have unique names within the schema.
-Please update the schema with unique identifier for all types and enums.
+Please update the schema with a unique identifier for all types and enums.

 ### `EE300`: Event ABI Error

-Cannot parse the provided ABI for contract.
+Cannot parse the provided ABI for the contract.

 Use an event that belongs in your ABI for the configuration file.

 ### `EE301`: Missing ABI File Path

-Add `abi_file_path` for contract to parse the event.
+Add `abi_file_path` for the contract to parse the event.

 ### `EE302`: Invalid ABI File Path